AMERICA'S THYROID EPIDEMIC

 - ADRENAL GLANDS & FOOD SENSITIVITIES: One way the adrenals are constantly stressed is via food sensitivities / intolerances.
 Leaky Gut Syndrome (the medical community calls this "Increased Intestinal Permeability") allows, parasites and other bugs (virus and bacteria), as well as undigested food particles and toxins into the blood stream.
 Only doing what it is supposed to, the body recognizes these as foreign and begins making antibodies to attack them.
 However, this fight often occurs, at least at first, with no visible signs or symptoms --- at least no symptoms that your doctor recognizes as being related to a Food Sensitivity.
 Not only does this hidden battle hinder the ability to convert inactive T4 to active T3, it creates "addictions".
 Take note: (My uncle, the renowned DR. JAMES BRALY was talking about this at least four decades ago) People often get an adrenal "high" from the very foods that they are most sensitive to (sugar and grain-based simple carbs being the most common).
 Are you sensitive or intolerant to certain foods?
 You'll never know without doing a strict ELIMINATION DIET.

 - ADRENAL GLANDS & CHRONIC VIRAL INFECTIONS: Many viral infections stay with people forever.
 Think about it; the chicken pox you had as a kid can become the SHINGLES you deal with as an adult.
 Constant viral (or bacterial) pressure causes the Adrenal Glands to pump out more and more cortisol.
 What does this do?
 In time it burns out the adrenal glands, not to mention the Pituitary Gland.
 This eventually leads to Thyroid Dysfunction.

 - ADRENAL GLANDS AND AUTOIMMUNITY: With autoimmunity, one of the two parts of the immune system is either too high or to low (TH-1 -vs- TH-2).

 - ADRENALS & CHEMICALS / HAPTENS: Guess what?
-Chronic exposure to heavy metals (lead, mercury, etc) or toxic metals and chemicals can trigger adrenal meltdown as well.
+Chronic exposure to heavy metals (lead, mercury, etc) or toxic metals and TOXIC CHEMICALS can trigger adrenal meltdown as well.

 THYROID AND THE SEX HORMONES